 When setting executive compensation, it is advisable to consider all these factors and consult with a qualified advisor to help companies establish a well-rounded and competitive compensation strategy.

-BDO helps companies design compensation strategies to meet business goals while providing tax efficiencies.
+BDO helps companies design compensation strategies to meet business goals while providing advice to evaluate the tax implications of the programs.
 For more information on how BDO can help, visit our Global Employer Service page.

 The BDO 600